 What thickness should the sock have?

-- The thickness of the sock may vary from thin to medium thick depending on temperature and activity.
+- The thickness of the sock may vary from thin to medium to thick depending on temperature and activity.

 - For hot days and indoor training, choose a thin technical sock with good ventilation.

-- For activities and outdoor life in the summer months, a thin sock with wool blend will provide good temperature regulation.
+- For activities and outdoor life in the summer months, a thin sock with a wool blend will provide good temperature regulation.

 - In cold weather, follow Ulvang's wool-wetting rules and use a thin woolen sock inside and a terrified and thicker sock on the outside.
 This provides extra heat and insulation and prevents galling.